ajameela/testing-java-objects/README.md

 Reflection.txt Section (pushed through Github from eclipse but just in case)
 1. Why do we use @Override with toString()?
 a.
-We use @Override to turn the default toString() method within Java into something different that does something different like in this case print out the class details to the programmer/user.
+We use @Override to turn the default toString() method within Java into something different that does something different like in this case print out the object details to the programmer/user.
 2. What changed after you added the no-argument constructor?
 What changed after adding the parameterized constructor
 a.
 The no-argument constructor was like the default of any object that was created, while the parameterized constructor were ones that could be input from the user.